jtanderson/onenote_cli/README.md

 ## Status

+*Disclaimer:* This is pure prototype-stage.
+The code is a hot mess.
+At this point of my life I'm more mathematician than programmer, but I will do my best to make the codebase presentable as features develop.

 Currently everything is read-only, but that aspect seems solidly usable.
 The sign-in process is slightly clunky in that you either have to copy/paste the wrapped segments from the